davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 VMS Options
 ^^^^^^^^^^^

-These -m options are defined for the VMS implementations:
+These :samp:`-m` options are defined for the VMS implementations:

 .. option:: -mvms-return-codes